deruncie/GridLMM/README.md

 ### Examples:

-There is a vignette walking through the data format necessary for GridLMM and a few analyses using `GridLMM_GWAS_fast`.
+There is a vignette walking through the data format necessary for GridLMM and a few analyses using `GridLMM_GWAS`.

 If you would like to build the vignette (see below), do:
 ```{r}